swak/8th-ndn-hackathon.github.io/index.md

 ## News

+- April 21, 2018: The submission period has been extended by a week
 - March 26, 2018: List of Hacking Committee members released
 - March 13, 2018: Registration link is up
 - March 7, 2018: The hackathon website is up